 - If the original phenotype still exists or not,

 - If the phenotypic results are wrong or not.

 Briefly, this is the whole process of how a standard CRISPR-CAS9 experiment is conducted in a genetic lab.
 However, the specificity of the results depends on which system we have selected.

-The sgRNA is not designed carefully if, It will cleave untargeted regions in a genome.
+SgRNA plays a crucial role in editing as well.
+If the sgRNA is not designed carefully, It will cleave untargeted regions in a genome.
 Therefore, which system we are selecting decides what we get!

 If you are interested to learn more about the CRISPR-CAS9 system.
 You can read this article of Addgene: CRISPR guide.